iPandaDateset/iPanda-50/README.md

 ## iPanda-50 split

 Initially, we randomly divide the iPanda-50 dataset into the training set and testing set via a 2:1 ratio.
 Thus the training set contains 4,106 images and test set contains 2,768 images.
-This division result was recorded in the split0/split0_train.txt and split0/split0_test.txt, respectively.
+This division result was recorded in the iPanda50-split/split0/split0_train.txt and  iPanda50-split/split0/split0/split0_test.txt, respectively.
 Similarly, we totally divide the dataset into five independent subsets recorded in the "split" folder.

-The directory structure of iPanda-50 split is as follows:
+The directory structure of iPanda50-split is as follows:

 ----|split0
     ----|split0_train.txt